wp-plugins/gravity-forms-shootq-add-on/readme.txt

 You have mostly likely either not installed [Gravity Forms](http://beauti.us/GForms), have installed Gravity Forms after the ShootQ add-on instead of before, or - which has happened, trust me - you have installed Contact Form 7 instead of Gravity Forms.
 If you've done it correctly, it will be an item in the Gravity Forms admin menu (Forms -> Settings in the WordPress admin menu, then click the ShootQ link under the heading), or you can find it on the Plugins page in front of the Deactivate and Edit links for the plugin.

-= Where can I get more help on getting this thing started? = Visit my [Usage & Installation Instructions](http://www.pussycatintimates.com/gravity-forms-shootq-add-on/) page for plenty of assistance on getting everything configured to start collecting leads for ShootQ.
+= Where can I get more help on getting this thing started? = Visit my [Usage & Installation Instructions](http://www.pussycatintimates.com/gravity-forms-shootq-add-on-wordpress-plugin/) page for plenty of assistance on getting everything configured to start collecting leads for ShootQ.

 == Screenshots ==
 1. Create a Gravity Form to use and map the ShootQ fields with those in your form.
 2. Your visitor submits the form and *voila!* Everything gets sent to ShootQ!

 == Changelog ==
+= 1.1.1 =
+* Fixed the link to the Usage & Installation Instructions, plus some minor code cleanup.
+That's all.
 = 1.1.0 =
 * Updated to include available wedding-oriented fields from the ShootQ API, including ceremony and reception locations and times.
 Please make sure you edit your form mapping to include these new fields after you add them to your form!
 = 1.0.8 =